DonKult/dotPageMod/README.md

 but it is neither implemented in Firefox nor a good drop-in as it can still be cancelled and comes with no runtime guarantees whatsoever.
 I really hope browser vendors will make up their mind on this as this doesn't feel like a good user experience.
-On the upside, you are hopefully don't need to update the extension itself all to often – and of course never need to remove it. ;)
+On the upside, you hopefully don't need to update the extension itself all too often – and of course never need to remove it. ;)

 ### showing desktop notifications